Skip to content

 INFO

-Schemas in Silgi are not limited to your own definitions.
-Modules can dynamically extend schemas by adding new types, parameters, or validation rules.
+In Silgi, schemas are not limited to your own definitions.
+Modules can dynamically extend the structure and types of a schema by adding new types, parameters, or validation rules.

 Schema Parameters